Benji Marshall: Wests Tigers (2003–2013)

 As New Zealand captain, Marshall was again an automatic selection in the 2011 All Stars Match.

 In March, Marshall was charged with assault after another man sustained a facial injury during an altercation with Marshall at a McDonald's restaurant in Sydney.
 In August, the judge dismissed the case, saying she had reasonable doubt that the injury was caused by Marshall.

 In round 14 of the 2011 season, Marshall scored 2 tries against the New Zealand Warriors.
 He had then scored a try against every team in the NRL.
 Before the end of the season he had eclipsed Brett Hodgson as the highest scorer in the short history of the Wests Tigers, having amassed 797 points in 151 games.
-Marshall was the top point-scorer for the 2011 NRL season.
+Marshall was the top point-scorer for the 2011 NRL season, winning the Dally M Five-Eighth of the Year and also placing second in the Dally M Player of the Year voting.
 After the post-season test against Australia in Newcastle, Marshall travelled to England with the Kiwis for the 2011 Four Nations tournament.

 On 3 November 2011, The annual RLIF Awards dinner was held at the Tower of London and Marshall was named stand-off half back of the year.